SciCapt/Monte-Carlo-Neural-Nets/README.md

 https://pypi.org/project/mcnets/

 ## Quickstart
-Below is a quick code meant to show a few ways to make the NeuralNetwork models, and use them in a cross-validation with the built-in cross_val function.
+Below is a quick code meant to show a few ways to make the NeuralNetwork and SOUP models, and use them in a cross-validation with the built-in cross_val function.

 ```
 import mcnets as mc